 About this vegan chilaquiles recipe

 This is my vegan and light version of this traditional Mexican dish, which I love.
 I confess that I made this chilaquiles recipe with store-bought tortilla chips.
-As I mentioned, traditional and authentic Mexican Chilaquiles is to deep-fry small pieces of corn tortillas.
+As I mentioned, traditional and authentic Mexican Chilaquiles are made by deep-frying small pieces of corn tortillas.

 What are chilaquiles?

-This recipe for vegan chilaquiles rojos (red sauce), is one of my favorite Mexican breakfasts.
+This recipe for vegan chilaquiles rojos (red sauce) is one of my favorite Mexican breakfasts.
 This is my easy and super-fast version of this authentic Mexican dish.
 This recipe comes together in under 20 minutes.

 Are chilaquiles and migas the same thing?